TwitterFacebookpinterest

 Luca Parmitano (ESA)

-Andrew Morgan (NASA, up only)
+Andrew Morgan (NASA, launch only)

-Christina Koch (NASA, down only)
+Christina Koch (NASA, landing only)

 14